Knebworth Circular walk

 6. Follow this grassy way, parallel to the wood on your right.
 Some 450 metres along this grassy way, you come to a track junction by a footpath post.
 Either bear right here (recommended) to be closer to the wood on your right - now a deer park - with deer often in view - or keep ahead.

-7. In 200 metres, with a fenceline ahead of you, turn right (or continue almost ahead if on the lower path) and at a footpath post with multiple arrows, make for the exit of the park, in 20 metres passing through a deer protection gate then heading up over rough ground for 25 metres to come out onto the B656 road.
+7. In 200 metres, with a fenceline ahead of you, turn right (or continue almost ahead if on the lower path) and at a footpath post with multiple arrows, make for the exit of the park, with a view of a very wide and high double metal bar car gate ahead of you.
+In 20 metres pass through a deer protection gate, to the left of the car gate.
+You now head over what use to be overgrowth but is now part of a gravel track to the car gate,in 25 metres coming out onto the B656 road.

 8. Cross over the road and enter Graffidge Wood by a footpath sign, on to tracks and paths that can be muddy in winter.
 This wood is a superb bluebell wood in season.
 Keep ahead on the main track, initially close to the right-hand edge of the wood, as it meanders through the wood.
 After some 380 metres (in summer you might have passed a seasonal campsite over to your right) [!] you come to a path junction (its marker post with yellow and green arrows was missimg April 2023).
 Here take the right fork and keep ahead for 25 metres to cross over another main earth track, and by another marker post with similar coloured arrows [!] take the narrower path directly ahead of you, into woodland, your direction 285°.